santoshbiowarrior333/DreaM/README.md

    	At this step, code equals the reads in both the output so that it can be processed through trimming softwares.
 Code "sbatch Sync_DreaM.sh" can be used to run this script, output will be $SYNCED_FILE, $SYNCED_PAIR_FILE.
    	Where, R1 and R2 are two reads from paired end processed by DreaM.awk (resulting in these two deduplicated version).
 3. In the next step, these paired end/ single-end reads can be trimmed with help of Trimmomatic:
-   Refer "mapping.sh" for further processing and obtaining the bigwig files.
+   Refer paired trimming files and single-end/paired-end mapping provided as "$files.sh" for further processing and obtaining the bigwig files using "post_mapping_processing.sh" which will retain only unique alignments and genrate bigwig files that can be visualized directly in the IGV.
+These files consider T2T assembly and its index for mapping.
+All the *.sh files can be executed as "sbatch file.sh".

 ***Note: These codes must be edited for the resources that are available at the user-end such as number of cores, loading of modules could be different.
 Also, every line of code can be edited according to the naming convention of user files.

 For any query: please reach to path1327@ox.ac.uk.
+The code related to the figure generation has not been provided here.
+It is available upon request.